toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/FEDGEN HPC Layout.rst

 =================
 These are special purpose compute nodes equipped with Graphics Processing Units (GPU) for computation intesive tasks.
-The GPU usually offloads certain computations off the CPU for tasks not ideal for it. ideal
+The GPU usually offloads certain computations off the CPU for tasks not ideal for it.

 Storage Nodes
 ==============
-Dedicated nodes for cluster Storage shared filesystem across the entire cluster
+Storage nodes are nodes dedicated to cluster data Storage.
+It is based on shared filesystem that can be accessed on all nodes across the entire cluster

 Management Nodes
 ================
-these computers run the management services like Slurm, but also the user directory, the monitoring and reporting applications, etc. ;
+HPC Clusters generally require support infrastructure or services which are provided by the management nodes.
+These nodes run management services like User Directory Services, Domain Name Services, monitoring and reporting applications.

 .. |FEDGEN HPC Flow| image:: media/FEDGEN_HPC_Layout489.png